Moumina Houmed Hassan

-Moumina Houmed Hassan is a Djiboutian politician serving as the country's Minister for Women and the Family.
+Moumina Houmed Hassan is a Djiboutian politician who served as the country's Minister for Women and the Family between 2016 and 2021.
 Hassan was appointed to this role in Prime Minister Abdoulkader Kamil Mohamed's cabinet in a reshuffle in May 2016.
 She replaced Hasna Barkat Daoud.

 Female Genital Mutilation

 As a Minister, Hassan has developed, in conjunction with UNICEF and UNFPA, a new strategy for 2018-2022 to combat female genital mutilation.
 Despite legislation against the practice, in 2012, 80% of Djiboutian women aged 15–49 were affected, though there is a downward trend.
 Hassan states that legislation alone will not stop FGM.
 The strategy calls for increased awareness and education by mobilizing communities, traditional leaders, artists, media, with the backing of technical and financial partners.

 Hassan has advocated for development of specific strategies to deal with HIV/AIDS prevalence among women in countries like Djibouti, keeping in mind local social and cultural norms.